How do I write a manifesto?

 Who you are representing

-What your key ideas are
+What your key priorities are

-Deciding on a few key ideas will help give students an overview of what you will do in the role.
+Deciding on a few key priorities will help give students an idea of what you will do in the role.
 It’s a good idea to research what previous reps have worked on at Queen Mary and beyond, both for inspiration and to see what work has already been done!
 Also think about what would influence you to vote for someone else and be clear in explaining what you believe in and what you want to improve.

 What motivated you to stand